 “GMFR was a transformative experience for me.
 The staff, culture, setting, programs and –yes– the food were all excellent and together created a thoughtful, informed, nurturing atmosphere in which to reshape how I think about food, nourishment, and my own well-being.
 I feel like what I really lost were so many of the burdens and delusions about weight, my body and what it means to be healthy, that I’d been carrying around for years.
 I’m so grateful for the experience.
 It’s simple but radical, and I highly recommend it.“

-Contact us today to chat with one of our binge and emotional eating specialists.
-Many of our specialists are past participants who are happy to answer your questions about Green Mountain and its unique approach to treating binge eating.
+Contact us today to chat with one of our specialists.
+Many of them are past participants who are happy to answer your questions about Green Mountain and its unique approach to treating eating and weight struggles.

 OR CALL: 802-228-8885